birkenfeld/rick/README.md

 attribute that will embed the decorated module's code as a string into the module at compile time.
 This is then written to the generated Rust files while translating.

+## Testing

+The test suite consists of input and output files for the demo programs in `code`.
+Run `python test.py` to run the test suite.